mattes337/MoRAG/tasks/27-video-markdown-conversion.md

-# Task 27: Video to Markdown Conversion with Keyframe Extraction
+# Task 27: Enhanced Video to Markdown Conversion with Keyframe Extraction

+## Status: FRAMEWORK READY ✅
+**Note**: The universal document conversion framework (Task 24) has been implemented with basic video conversion.
+This task focuses on adding advanced features like keyframe extraction and scene detection.

 ## Objective
-Implement comprehensive video-to-markdown conversion that extracts audio for speech-to-text, analyzes keyframes for visual content description, and combines everything into structured markdown with timestamps.
+Enhance the existing video converter in the universal document conversion framework with advanced keyframe extraction, scene detection, visual content analysis, and comprehensive timeline-based markdown output.

 ## Research Phase